kurokobo/awx-on-k3s/README.md

 ...
 ```

 Prepare directories for Persistent Volumes defined in `base/pv.yaml`.
 These directories will be used to store your databases and project files.
+Note that the size of the PVs and PVCs are specified in some of the files in this repository, but since their backends are `hostPath`, its value is just like a label and there is no actual capacity limitation.

 ```bash
 sudo mkdir -p /data/postgres